jdpeck90/Patient-Lookup-Challenge/README.md

-##Patient Lookup Using SMART on FHIR & PubMed
+##Patient Lookup Using SMART on FHIR & PubMed APIs

 ## Available Scripts